PranshuDewal/portfolio/README.md

 ## 🚀 Deployment

-This site is designed for GitHub Pages:
+This site is designed for GitHub Pages.
+Site live at `https://yourusername.github.io/portfolio`

-1. Create a new repository named `portfolio`
-2. Upload `index.html` to the repository
-3. Go to Settings → Pages
-4. Select "Deploy from a branch" → `main` → `/ (root)`
-5. Your site will be live at `https://yourusername.github.io/portfolio`

 ## 📫 Contact